belsman/Embedding-Images-and-Video/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-YouTube Video Player Page clone.
+# A YouTube Video Player Page

 ![screenshot](./app_screenshot.png)

-This project is about cloning a YouTube video player page.
+This project consists of building an HTML document that matches the appearance of youtube video player page.
 The Youtube video player page is the page viewers watch a particular video and also get a list of recommended or "up next" video at the right aside of the screen.

+This is a collaborative project carried out by Tshepo Molefe and Bello Babakolo, as part of Embedding Images and Video project.

 ## Built With
 - HTML5
 - CSS3
-- frameworks,
-- technologies used
+- Google Icons
+- Youtube video and images sources

 ## Live Demo